hamidatb/SpectrumSync/README.md

 ## Acknowledgments 🙏

 - 🌟 Special thanks to the families and caregivers who inspired the creation of Spectrum Sync.
-- 🎉 Gratitude to our design and development team for their dedication to accessibility and usability.

 ---